Mondo Bizarro: Songs

 The song "Censorshit" was written by Joey Ramone about how rock and rap albums were being censored by the Parents Music Resource Center, a group of politicians' wives who sought to put parental advisory warning labels on records, a practice which has since become standard.
 It has a reference to Ozzy Osbourne and Frank Zappa in the line, "Ask Ozzy, Zappa, or me, we'll show you what it's like to be free."
 The song is addressed to Tipper Gore, who was the wife of then-Tennessee Senator and eventual Vice President of the United States, Al Gore.
 In his book Commando, Johnny Ramone stated that he "didn't like the lyrics on 'Censorshit.'
 It was stupid.
 I liked the song, though.
 Joey wrote this song about Vice President Al Gore's wife, Tipper Gore, then he went on and voted for Bill Clinton."

 "Heidi Is a Headcase" was written by Joey Ramone and Daniel Rey.
 According to an interview on the podcast Ramones of the Day, C.J.
 Ramone stated that the song was about a girl named Heidi, whom both Joey and C.J. had dated for a period of time.

 "Take It as It Comes" is a cover song, originally recorded by the Doors for their 1967 debut album.
-The 2004 CD reissue bonus track, "Spiderman," is a cover of the theme song from the original Spider-Man animated series.
+The 2004 CD reissue bonus track, "Spiderman", is a cover of the theme song from the original Spider-Man animated series.
 It was originally released as an unlisted bonus track on initial releases of the Ramones' 1995 album ¡Adios Amigos! (omitted on later editions), and a slightly different version was available on the 1995 various artists compilation album Saturday Morning: Cartoons' Greatest Hits.

+"I Won't Let It Happen" borrows some lyrics lines and part of the title from the Slade B-side "I Won't Let it 'Appen Agen" from 1972.

 Reception

 Although Mondo Bizarro was considered to be a "comeback" for the Ramones—following both lineup and label changes, and the dwindling sales of their previous albums from the mid-to-late 1980s (up to and including Brain Drain, which was originally meant to be the band's "comeback")—the album peaked at number 190 on the Billboard 200 chart, the lowest chart position in their career.
 However, the album's lead single, "Poison Heart", did become one of the Ramones' top ten hits in their native America, peaking at number six on the Billboard Modern Rock Tracks chart.
 The album was certified gold in Brazil in 2001.

+Robert Christgau, who gave it a positive review, stated: "More like an old country singer (George Jones leaving Epic, say) than the world's greatest rock and roll band (greater than Mick's side project, anyway), Joey and whoever [...] do right by their formula.
+Reasons to believe: the Dee Dee ballad Joey sings, and the Beach Boys tribute that goes, 'Touring, touring, it's never boring.'"

 Track listing

+Note: "Spiderman" appears on 2004 editions onward.